 Give your Sitemap a friendly name

-Giving your Sitemaps friendly names makes them much easier to work with.
+Giving your sitemaps friendly names makes them much easier to work with.
 Most sites use the format example.com/sitemap.xml for the main Sitemap, or Sitemap Index.
-Google seems to accept any URL, including any file extension, providing the Sitemap contents are valid (more information on our Sitemap guide).
+Google seems to accept any URL, including any file extension, providing the Sitemap contents are valid (more information on our Sitemap guide for SEO).

 Include site search keywords as URL parameters